Download This Sample

 - After the fall of the Ottoman Empire by the end of World War I, Great Britain took control over what became known as Palestine (modern-day Israel, Palestine, and Jordan).

-- The Balfour Declaration and the British mandate over Palestine was approved by the League of Nations in 1922, supporting the establishment of the Jewish homeland.
+- The Balfour Declaration and the British mandate over Palestine were approved by the League of Nations in 1922, supporting the establishment of the Jewish homeland.
 Arabs opposed the declaration.

-- At the dawn of World War II, Israel and its citizens abroad were once again plagued and was persecuted by Nazi Germany, resulting to about 6,000,000 deaths.
+- At the dawn of World War II, Israel and its citizens abroad were once again persecuted by Nazi Germany, resulting to about 6,000,000 deaths.

 - Despite severe casualty, it persevered its cause to independence.
 By May 1948, Israel was officially declared an independent state with David Ben-Gurion, the head of the Jewish Agency, as the prime minister.